 Step 9.
 Town Council Petition Certification Staff & Town Council Resolution

-If the Council finds the Petition has been signed by 25 percent or more of qualified resident electors, it will certify that fact to the Charleston County Election Commission by Resolution.
+If council finds the petition has been signed by 25 percent or more of qualified resident electors, it will certify that fact to the Charleston County Election Commission by resolution.

 Step 10.
 Notification of Opt-Out Freeholders Staff